clearhaus/gateway-api-docs/source/index.md

 [3-D Secure](#3-d-secure)) would be included.
 Use the [cards](#cards) endpoint
 or, when approved for CSC-less transactions, the `card` payment method.

-When using the `applepay` payment method, the first recurring transaction is made using `applepay[]` whereas subsequent recurring transactions are made using either the responded card token or, when approved for CSC-less transactions, the card details from the first transaction's `applepay[token]`.
+When using the `applepay` payment method, the initial recurring transaction is made using `applepay[]` whereas subsequent recurring transactions are made using either the responded card token or, when approved for CSC-less transactions, the card details from the first transaction's `applepay[token]`.